carpentries-incubator/SDC-BIDS-fMRI/episodes/01-intro-and-preprocessing.md

 ## The Central Objective

-This workshop is designed to teach you the basics and work up to performing a **intra-network functional connectivity analysis** of the **Default Mode Network** in individuals with Schizophrenia and compare them to a Control population.
+This workshop is designed to teach you the basics and work up to performing an **intra-network functional connectivity analysis** of the **Default Mode Network** in individuals with Schizophrenia and compare them to a Control population.

 All of this sounds fancy, but we'll explain in depth what this looks like in practice as the course goes along.